AndrewJBateman/angular-material-portfolio/README.md

 * [RxJS share](https://rxjs.dev/api/operators/share) used to multicast (share) the original Observable with multiple subscribers to prevent more than one http fetch of Posts data in a user session - the Posts data does not change that frequently so this avoids wasting a user's mobile data quota with unnecessary http data requests
 * [Dayjs v1](https://github.com/iamkun/dayjs) to convert Github UTC Timestamp to '... ago'
 * [Webpack Bundle Analyser v4](https://www.npmjs.com/package/webpack-bundle-analyzer) to create an 'interactive treemap visualization of the contents of all your bundles.
-* [Easy-resize.com](https://www.easy-resize.com/en/) to resize pictures online
 * [Formspree](https://formspree.io/) to send email form
+* [ngx-picture](https://www.npmjs.com/package/ngx-picture) to size & lazy load images

 ## :floppy_disk: Setup

 * `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files
 * `npm run build` to create build file with Ahead of Time (AOT) compilation.
 Source map explorer set to false
-* Once there is a build folder: `npm run explore` to run the webpack-bundle-analyzer - opens bundle analysis drawing
+* If source map explorer was set to true when build folder created: `npm run explore` to run the webpack-bundle-analyzer - opens bundle analysis drawing
+* `http-server -g -b` to run build files on test server using the GZip & Brottli files
 * `npm run build:ssr` to create a build file with SSR.
 Add "defer" in inline css file in browser/index.html
 * `npm run serve:ssr` to see the SSR on localhost
-* `firebase deploy` to deploy build file to firebase hosting.
+* `firebase deploy` to deploy build file to firebase hosting

 ## :computer: Code Examples

-* `storage.service.ts` used to store blog Posts to avoid repeated http calls to fetch the same data every time
+* `storage.service.ts` used to store blog Posts to avoid repeated HTTP calls to fetch the same data every time

 ```typescript
 @Injectable()